setiastro/setiastrosuitepro/README.md

 ---

 ## Running a Packaged App
 - Packagers like PyInstaller or similar are used to create distributables.
-See `config/setiastrosuitepro_mac.spec` and `build/create_dmg.sh` for packaging examples.
+See `setiastrosuitepro_mac.spec` and `create_dmg.sh` for packaging examples.
 - When packaged, resources such as `SASP_data.fits` and `astrobin_filters.csv` are expected under the internal resources path.
 The application code resolves their paths using the `pro.resources` helpers.

 ---